garimaa001/Alviz/README.md

 # Alviz
-Interactive Data Structure and Algorithm Visualizer
+An Interactive Data Structure and Algorithm Visualizer